ippontech/blog-usa/posts/auditing-using-javers.md

 CdoSnapshot, as seen here is a wrapper object containing the historical state of an object at a point in time.

 ##Changes
 The Changes view of JaVers provides the list of differences between versions of a domain object.
-Changes are calculated as the difference between Snapshots loaded from the JaVers Repository.
+Changes are calculated as the difference between snapshots loaded from the 'JaVers Repository'.
 As per our client requirements, we needed to display the changes for an object from creation.
-We decided to use the **findChanges** method to do so.
-There are 3 types of changes tracked by JaVers: NewObject, ObjectRemoved and PropertyChange.
+As such we decided to use the **findChanges** method to do so.
+There are 3 types of changes tracked by JaVers: 'NewObject', 'ObjectRemoved', and 'PropertyChange'.

 Let us revisit the example of Bob.
 When we query the following and print the changes,

 ```java
 Changes changes = javers.findChanges( QueryBuilder.byInstance(bob).build());
 System.out.println( changes.prettyPrint());
 ```
 we see a query result of:

 ```
 Changes:
 Commit 2.0 done by author at 13 Apr 2018, 23:27:38 :